XCEssentials/XCERequirement/README.md

 # Requirement

-Describe requirements in a declarative, easy-readable format
+Describe requirements in a declarative, easy-readable format.

 ## Problem